 Alcohol withdrawal is severe.
 Why?
 Addiction to alcohol is one of the worst forms of addiction that a person can have.
 The reason is simple, to put it straightforwardly, alcohol is a legal drug.
 It’s easily available and a socially acceptable way of intoxication.
-What starts as a few beers, over the time takes the form of addiction.
+What starts as a few beers, over time takes the form of addiction.
 Adding fuel to the fire is the fact that alcohol is cheap and readily available in the market with the government’s approval.
 In the modern world, there would be millions of people who want to get rid of this menace but cannot without proper rehabilitation.

 Even with proper rehab, getting rid of this habit is tough.
-There are withdrawal symptoms associated with alcoholism which are not easy to handle.
+There are withdrawal symptoms associated with alcoholism that are not easy to handle.
 That’s why the choice of rehab center makes a difference but discussing that here is out of the context of the current article.

 What is Alcohol Withdrawal?

 A person is said to be addicted to alcohol when his body experiences a peculiar set of symptoms when the alcohol is not in his system.
-What happens is that over the time regular heavy alcohol consumption alters the way human brain functions.
+What happens is that over time regular heavy alcohol consumption alters the way the human brain functions.
 It messes up the network of neurotransmitters and other nerves of the body, making it necessary for the human body to consume more alcohol in order to remain functional.
 This is the basic cause of alcohol withdrawal.